lunchboxer/spelling-master/src/lib/level5-glossary.md

 : Cloth or cat with patches of brown, black, orange and white.
 "The calico fabric pattern was popular for quilts."

 California
-: A state on the west coast of the United States with a long Pacific coastline.
+: A state on the west coast of the United States.
 "Los Angeles and San Francisco are major cities in California."

 calories
 : Units measuring energy provided from food.
 "The average adult needs about 2000 calories per day."